 We could not measure the sound level of the unit as the summer season here is at peak and ceiling fan plus the noise coming out of the room would invalidate the actual sound level.
 Based on our experience with the fans and coolers testing, we can confidently say that the fans are audible at full speed but nothing that custom fan curve can’t handle.

 The Deepcool Castle 240RGB is a 240mm CLC cooling solution.
 It has a 240mm radiator with two new addressable RGB LED CF120 fans.
 The dimension of the radiator is 274 x 120 x 27mm.
 The thickness of the radiator is 27mm.
 With 25mm fans the overall thickness would be 52mm.
 The thickness of the radiator with the barb fittings is 45mm.
 The radiator is made of aluminum hence it is lightweight.
 This is Deepcool’s own design.
 The radiator has 20 FPI.
 There is a gap of 105mm between any two fan mounting holes.
 The soft tubing is made from upgraded anti-explosion rubber tube manufactured using an anti-corrosion, crush resistant and thermostable material.
 The soft material tubing is bit flexible and doesn’t produce kinking which is always a plus.
 Deepcool is using mesh sleeve on the hoses to give them clean look.
-There is a refill port on the radiator, which to my surprise has a warranty void sticker pasted on it.

 The distinct design on this unit comes from the block itself.
 We have what it resembles to like a reactor’s cooling tower-like design.
 What makes this block standout is its extra-large size and double window panes with infinity mirror lighting effect for pure immersion.
 There are two cables coming out of the pump housing.
 One is the flat 3-pin power cable and the other one is the flat 3-pin addressable RGB cable.
 The base is made of copper and is polished finish but not mirror like.
 The base measures the 55x55mm.
 This extra size has made this cooler compatible with the TR4 socket.
 The back side is where the tubes are implemented in 90-degree rotary position, protruding the block by 18mm approximately.
 Tubes can be rotated though there is a limited movement due to their orientation.
 The motor of the unit is built with a balanced closed impeller and high-quality ceramic bearing to obtain the near-silent performance level.
 The pump has a rated speed of 2550±10% RPM at 12V.
 Power consumption is 2.52 Watts.
 Pump’s life expectancy is 120000 hours.
 Its operating voltage is 10.8 ~ 13.2 VDC.
 It draws a current load of 0.21±10%A.